 - 13.1 Physically Disabled Shooters A shooter who because of a physical disability cannot fire from one or more of the prescribed shooting positions outlined in these Rules, or who must use special equipment when firing, is privileged to petition the NRA Protest Committee for permission to assume a special position or to use modified equipment, or both.
-This petition will be in the form of a written request from the person concerned to the Committee outlining in detail the reasons why the special position must be assumed or the special equipment must be used.
 The petition will be accompanied by pictures of the shooter in the position for which approval is desired and, if special equipment is required, the pictures will show how this equipment is used.
 The petition and all pictures must be furnished in exact duplicate.
 The petition must be accompanied by a medical doctor's statement if the physical disability is not completely evident in the pictures submitted. - (a) Each petition will be reviewed by the NRA Protest Committee.
 The Committee may require additional or supplementary statements, medical information or pictures.
 If approved, the NRA Secretary will issue a special authorization certificate to the individual concerned.
-Such certificates will have necessary pictures attached. - (b) Shooters who have received special authorization certificates are required to present them when requested by officials of the competition - (c) In the event of a protest involving the position or the equipment used by such a shooter, the Jury will compare the questioned position or equipment with the certificate and photographs presented by the shooter.
+Such certificates will have necessary pictures attached. - (b) Shooters who have received special authorization certificates are required to present them when requested by officials of the competition. - (c) In the event of a protest involving the position or the equipment used by such a shooter, the Jury will compare the questioned position or equipment with the certificate and photographs presented by the shooter.
 If the shooter's position or equipment does not in the opinion of the officials, conform to that authorized by the NRA Secretary (or if the shooter has no authorized certificate or pictures), the protest shall be allowed and the shooter will be required to change immediately to the position or equipment which has been approved or to an otherwise legal position or equipment. - (d) Should a protest be carried beyond the Jury, the original protest will be endorsed by the Jury Chairman to show the action the Jury has taken and will be forwarded to the National Rifle Association. - (e) National Records and Grand Slams may not be established by use of scores fired in special positions or with special equipment as may be authorized according to this Rule. - (f) Two types of authorizations are issued: temporary and permanent.
 Permanent authorizations are issued to competitors who are permanently disabled.